What’s the Best Software for Making Photo and Video Slideshows?

 Caption Pro costs US$29 for a 1-year license, and offers a 30-day evaluation period with a limit of 25 captions applied.
 A video illustrating its operation is shown below:

-Most video editing programs allow importing of image files which can displayed over a period of time, along with video clips.
-These allow creation of video files presenting all of the material, but without the ability to control the timing transitions between loaded items – there is no button for Next Slide.
+Most video editing programs allow the importing of image files that can be displayed over a period of time, along with video clips.
+These allow the creation of video files presenting all of the material, but without the ability to control the timing transitions between loaded items – there is no button for Next Slide.
 The fundamental construct is the timeline rather than the slide deck.
 This is not a limitation for unattended or unsupervised operation, and the sophistication of production available (soundtracks, transition effects, pan and zoom of images) may make them an attractive option.
-There any many products available as desktop and web applications – this review covers only those which are or were incorporated into Windows.
+There any many products available as desktop and web applications, as a search for Video Editing Software Review will reveal.
+A Feb 2020 PC Magazine review lists 10 products and one in Tom's Guide covers a further 9.
+Video editing is often only one of the functions offered by products - they may be capable of producing specialised documents such as flyers, invitations and social media posts.
+This review covers only those products which are or were incorporated into Windows.
 Most video editors allow text to be added on top of the existing video and incorporated into the edited output.
 A similar function is provided by video captioning, which is now widely available on services such as YouTube.
-Video captioningis discussed in more detail in the next section, but in this case the captions are not stored in the video file.
+Video captioning is discussed in more detail in the next section, but in this case the captions are not stored in the video file.

 MovieMaker (v 2012 build 16.4.3528.00331)